The Pinball Arcade: Reception

 The Pinball Arcade won best mobile game of 2012 in X-Play's Best of 2012 Awards and was also nominated for best remake/retro release in 2012.
 The PC World website listed The Pinball Arcade at number 100 on their top 100 best products of 2012.

+For licensing work on The Pinball Arcade, vice president of product development Bobby King, and CEO Jay Obernolte were named in 2012 on Game Developer Magazine's "Power 50" list.

 It was downloaded over 1,000,000 times in the first month, and over 7,000,000 times by 2013.

 A BBC News article described virtual pinball games such as The Pinball Arcade as a way to preserve pinball culture and bring it to new audiences.

 In 2016, Den of Geek ranked The Pinball Arcade version of Star Trek: The Next Generation as one of the top four Star Trek games.